Axonix Tools

 The <picture> Element: Progressive Enhancement

 For maximum optimization, use the HTML <picture> element.
-It allows you to specify multiple sources, and the browser picks the best one it understands.
+It allows you to specify multiple sources, and the browser picks the high-performing one it understands.

 <picture>